shasha263/BalanceSheetGenerator/README.md

 * Key Facts:
   * Used to state a company's current assets, liabilities, and equity distribution.
   * Used to show current and prospective investors the financial health of a company.

 * Project Preview:

-  * This project is for a user who wants to take responsibility for creating their own Balance -sheet.User will have the following options:
+  * This project is for a user who wants to take responsibility for creating their own Balance -sheet.Engineered a full-stack multi-page self-development web application with a Bootstrap  frontend and Flask backend that aids users by keeping track of balance sheet, journal entries, and visually quantifies their progress towards building a balance sheet
+  * Use Python script to create to store, create, delete, and update a consumer’s data and input blog entries in a database by using Flask and PostgreSQL
+  * Designed user dashboard to support asynchronous tasks such as a view, a journal component for numeric or  visual analysis  that pulls data from an database and populates a cell of the dashboard
+  * Programmed CSS, HTML, Bootstrap and JavaScript(chart.JS) to design layout for homepage, sign-in/sign-up page and dashboard.

+  User will have the following options:
       * Create (Balance Sheet Generator),
       ![image](https://user-images.githubusercontent.com/93847807/181357617-26f9be53-fd85-4780-a33f-7c99d95698c1.png)
       * View/analysis (Balance Sheet WareHouse)